SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 Anyway, enough about classic AVRs, let us look forward, not back!

 ### Minimum and Maximum baud rates
 Like Classic AVRs the maximum baud rate is F_CPU / 8, using the `U2X` mode, which is still the case.

-The minimum is now F_CPU/16768 in non-U2X mode.
+Unlike classic AVRs, the gap between the theoretical maximum and the practical maximum is much smaller thanks to the fractional baud rate generator".
+On the older parts there were "gaps" between adjacent UART clock division values.
+Since the numbers used for standard baud rates don't resemble round numbers, people who needed accurate baud rates would use crystals with bizarre frequencies like 18.42 MHz, so it could be divided down to the match standard baud rates.
+That - unsurprisingly - led to slower, less accurate timekeeping, where it was supported by an Arduino core at all.
+Luckily, the days of UART crystals are over!
+Instead of supplying a whole number, the value passed to the fractional baud rate generator is in 64ths, so as long as it is within the supported range of baud rates, the farthest any two settings are from each other is 1/64, or 1.56%, so the highest baud rate error from the calculation is half that, comfortably within the limits of USART 0.78%.
+This corresponds to baud rates just below the maximum possible for a given system clock, which for typically used clock speeds is far above what would commmonly be used.

 #### Maximums
 The highest baud rates possible are listed below.
 In practice, below 1 mbaud, it is rare to see baud rates not based on UART clocks; 921600 is much more common that 1 mbaud and so on: